FreeRangeLobster/Fishtank/README.md

 ##3 Installing webIO

-WEbIO Pi is a really good approach to the internet of things, This framework allows to control, debug and use the RaspberryPI GPIO from any webpage.
+WEbIO Pi is a really good approach to the internet of things.
+This framework allows to control, debug and use the RaspberryPI GPIO from any webpage.
 Moreover, it is equipped with a set of sensor/actuator libraries and plugins that facilitates the communication with standard sensors.

 WEBIO framework